reborg/scccw/README.md

 find . -iname '*scccw*' -depth -exec bash -c 'mv "$1" "${1//scccw/yourprjname}"' -- {} \;
 ```

-Solves 95% of my problems.
 Then lein repl, (reset) and the system is up and running.
 Customize at will.

 Known Limitations: yourprjname needs to be a single word, no spaces no punctuation.